bengarrett/DOSee/docs/README.md

 Point a web browser to http://localhost:8086

-Due to a PWA offline caching feature, web browsers must clear the application storage and unregister the service workers to reflect changes to the application code.
+Due to the PWA offline feature, web browsers need to unregister the service workers to reflect any changes to the application code.
+There is a red _Update DOSee and the service worker_ button on the index.html example that will do this and then reload the browser window.
+The eventListener code for this button can be found in the `src/js/dosee-sw.js` file.

-- In Chrome/Edge bring up the browser Dev Tools in using <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>J</kbd>.<br>
-  Select the Application and Storage tab.<br>
-  Check the Application Unregister service workers checkbox.<br>
-  Press the Clear site data button.

-- In Firefox bring up the browser Developer Tools in using <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>I</kbd>.<br>
-  Select the Application and Service Workers tab.<br>
-  Press the Unregister button.

 ### License